Most narcissists think they belong in the book of martyrs,

 Have you ever known someone who could go to the circus, have an elephant step on their foot, clowns spit on them, pop spilled down their back and still get stuck with nothing but peanut shells?
 This is the caricature of a martyr.
 Many victims have become martyrs.
 Bad things happened to them and before long they kept looking for the bad things to come.
 How do we get out of this cycle?
 By taking responsibility for our own lives.

-The song victims sing excuses, excuses, excuses.
+The song a victim sings is excuses, excuses, excuses.
 Every boss they ever had was mean.
 Their friends rip them off.
 The cops are out to get them.
 Because victims see everything in short supply they usually have nothing to give.
-Some victims even claim to have less hours in the day than everyone else.
+Some victims even claim to have fewer hours in the day than everyone else.

 No one has the same resources.
 There will always be someone with more money, health and time.
 Victims are constantly comparing what they have with what others have and they always come up short.
 That’s because they’re so consumed with their own needs, they can’t spare any money, time or sympathy for other people.